neurodroid/stimfit/doc/sphinx/manual/latency_measurements.rst

     I_{\text{ionic}}=-I_{\text{cap}}=-C_{\text{m}}\frac{\text{d}V_{\text{m}}}{\text{d}t}

-The commencement (sometimes called "foot") of the postsynaptic current can robustly be estimated from the extrapolated intersection of the baseline with a line through the two points of time when the current in 20 and 80% of the peak current (Jonas et al., 1993, Bartos et al., 2001).
+The commencement (sometimes called "foot") of the postsynaptic current can robustly be estimated from the extrapolated intersection of the baseline with a line through the two points of time when the current is 20 and 80% of the peak current (Jonas et al., 1993, Bartos et al., 2001).

     .. figure:: images/foot.png
         :align: center

-        **Fig. 18:** Foot of an EPSC (red circle), estimated from the extrapolated intersection of the baseline with a line through the two points o time when the current is 20 and 80% or the peak current (black open circles).
+        **Fig. 18:** Foot of an EPSC (red circle), estimated from the extrapolated intersection of the baseline with a line through the two points of time when the current is 20 and 80% of the peak current (black open circles).

 Although the method described above yields reliable results when both the pre- and the postsynaptic whole-cell recording show little noise and few artifacts, it may sometimes be favorable to use other estimates for the pre- and postsynaptic signals, for example, when extracellular stimulation was used or when there are a lot o failures in the postsynaptic response.
-The following sections will explain who this is done in practice.
+The following sections will explain how this is done in practice.

 Trace alignment
 ===============